fairlearn/fairlearn/docs/user_guide/mitigation.rst

 specified in the :code:`threshold_dict` was the default threshold of 0.5 (if :code:`predict_method` is either :code:`predict_proba` or :code:`predict`).
 It is possible to specify a different default threshold using the :code:`default_threshold` parameter.
-This threshold can be specified using all ways shown above.
+Similar as before, the default threshold can be specified either as a float or tuple.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE